ai-forever/Kandinsky-2/README.md

 * mCLIP-XLMR 560M parameters
 * mT5-encoder-small 146M parameters

-These encoders and multilingual training datasets unveil the real multilingual text2image generation experience!
+These encoders and multilingual training datasets unveil the real multilingual text-to-image generation experience!

-Kandinsky 2.0 was trained on a large 1B multilingual set, including samples that we used to train Kandinsky.
+**Kandinsky 2.0** was trained on a large 1B multilingual set, including samples that we used to train Kandinsky.

 In terms of diffusion architecture Kandinsky 2.0 implements UNet with 1.2B parameters.

-Kandinsky 2.0 architecture overview:
+**Kandinsky 2.0** architecture overview:

 ![](./content/NatallE.png)